-There are over 30 different work permits available for Japan.
+There are over 30 different work visas available for Japan.
 The type of work an expat intends to do will determine the permit they would apply for.
 Examples of work visa categories include professor, researcher, engineer, caregiver and entertainer.
 Of particular interest to foreigners is the specified skilled worker category, as well as the humanities specialist category, which includes foreign-language teachers.

 The specified skills visa is split into two categories.
 These visas aim to encourage foreign workers to fill employment gaps in the Japanese labour market.

-Expats who work in fields including agriculture, nursing care, shipbuilding, restaurants and hotels, and construction can apply for this visa.
-The visa is only valid for one year.
-It can be renewed for a maximum of five years.
+Expats who work in fields including agriculture, nursing care, shipbuilding, hospitality and construction can apply for this visa.
+The visa is valid for one year and can be renewed for a maximum of five years.

 Foreigners with this visa aren’t able to bring dependants with them.
 Workers who wish to stay in Japan for more than five years, or who want to bring their family with them, can apply for the Visa 2-SSV2.

 This visa can be renewed indefinitely and visa holders are able to bring their family to Japan.
-At the moment, only foreigners already in Japan on the 1-SSV1 visa and who have a high level of specialisation in their field are able to apply for this visa.
+At the moment, only foreigners already in Japan on the SSV1 visa and who have a high level of specialisation in their field are able to apply for this visa.